-It’s easy.
-Let’s say Cameron Johnson’s home is worth $300,000, and he owes $150,000.
-This means he has $150,000 in equity to access.
-With cash-out refinancing, he could tap into his equity for: debt consolidation or home improvement.
+Let’s say your home is worth $300,000 and you owe $150,000.
+This means that you have $150,000 in equity to access.
+With cash-out refinancing, you can tap into this equity for debt consolidation or capital improvements.